JosiasAurel/jost/README.md

 ## Features

 - Create an account and an app
-- Connect service to app by means of key
+- Connect service to app by means of script
 - Start monitoring app pages views
-- Developer API for fetching data related to your app
+- Developer API for fetching data related to your app [TODO]

 ## Technologies